RosaleeKnight/study-notes/information-technology-terminology.md

 **Sender Policy Framework (SPF):** An email server authentication method that authenticates using the sender’s IP address, used to help protect against spam emails with the SPF record being added to the DNS server as a TXT record type.

-**Separation pads Rubber patches that help keep the paper in place so that only one sheet goes into a printer.
+**Separation Pads:** Rubber patches that help keep the paper in place so that only one sheet goes into a printer.

 **Serial Advanced Technology Attachment (SATA):** The latest version of the standard that specifies IDE (PATA) but that uses only a single serial pathway for communication instead of multiple parallel pathways as PATA uses.